kmvu/Capstone-ML/Reports/report.md

 valid_step_size = valid_generator.n // valid_generator.batch_size
 ```

-At this moment, the preparation step is done and the data images are ready to be used for training process.
+At this moment, the preparation step is done and our data images are ready to be used for training process.

-### Implementation ###
+### Implementation and Refinement ###

+#### Overview ####

+For the main part in this project, which to solve this classification problem, there are many approaches/strategies to use to train our model.
+In this project, we will try two different approaches to help us reach the optimal performance:

+1. The first and most trivial approach is to freeze all the original Convolutional layers in the original pre-trained network and add some extra custom layers in place of the output layers (last/top layer in the original network), then let it be trained after about `30 episodes` to fully make use of the pre-trained weights from **ImageNet**.
+At the beginning, the **validation accuracy** for this approach only reaches about ` 60%`.
+The parameter at this time was:

+  - Batch size: `32`
+  - Optimizer: `Adam`
+  - Learning rate: `0.001` (or `1e-3`)
+  - Epochs: `20`

+Afterwards, I changed the above combination to:

+  - Batch size: `64`
+  - Optimizer: `Adam`
+  - Learning rate: `0.00001` (or `1e-5`)
+  - Epochs: `30`

+With this new set of parameters, the model has been recorded to produce a result around `80-82%`, which is not a bad result since there was some improvements but also not the best performance at the same time. **Note**: we use **30 episodes** in this case because the model has been observed that it stops improving both the training and validation accuracy afterwards.

+2. Another approach we can try is to also freeze all the Convolutional layers in the original pre-trained network and also add extra custom layers just like in the above approach.
+However, we only let it be trained for about `10 episodes` to give the custom layers a chance to learn about the data.
+Then after these `10 episodes`, we will un-freeze the last few layers in the original layers and let the model learn again.
+This time we leave it run for another `20 episodes` and the result has been recorded to stay stable afterwards. `90-92%` has been recorded consistently after a few times re-training from scratch. **Note**: this result has been recorded with the same set of parameters as above:

+- Batch size: `64`
+- Optimizer: `Adam`
+- Learning rate: `0.00001` (or `1e-5`)
+- Epochs: `30`

+#### Discussion ####

+In the following, we will discuss in details about when we implement the second approach.

-The `include_top` parameter when we initialize the VGG-19 network  makes sure we don't include the original output layer.
+In details, the `include_top` parameter when we initialize the VGG-19 network makes sure we exclude the original output layer.
 Hence, in order to fit to our problem, we need to create our custom layers to replace the top layer (output layer) from the original network.
 We will add a few `Dense` layers and apply some `Dropout` functions to avoid **Overfitting**.
 It will look like following:

 ```
 ## Freezing all the layers from the original network